Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Moerastuin van de Waterkaravaan

-Swamp Garden
+Marsh Garden

 Hortus paludis

-A swamp that floats on cork
+A small swamp floating on cork

 Originally, the Amsterdam landscape consisted mostly of wetland and peatland.
 In the Waterkaravaan, Helkant Plant experiments with a swamp cushion.